 Balanced emotions support effective learning.

-4. Emotion Protects Us
+4. Emotion in psychology Protects Us

 Certain emotions help in survival.